ibm-cloud-docs/vpc/vpn-faqs.md

 While using a VPN gateway, you are also charged for all outbound public internet traffic billed at VPC data rates.
 See the *Data Transfer* tab on the [Pricing](https://www.ibm.com/cloud/vpc/pricing) page for details about the unit pricing for outbound data transfer.
 {: note}

+## Why doesn't the route-based VPN gateway route the traffic?
+{: #vpn-gateway-route}
+{: faq}

+If you configured a VPC route and its next hop is a VPN connection, the following use cases block the traffic forwarded through the VPN connection.

+* The security groups associated with the VPC instance do not permit the traffic; the network ACLs associated with the subnet of the VPC instance and VPN gateway blocked the traffic.
+For more information about configuring security groups and network ACLs, see [Configuring ACLs and security groups for use with VPN](/docs/vpc?topic=vpc-acls-security-groups-vpn).
+* The traffic source IP is not in any subnet associated with the VPC routing table.
+For example, the VPC routing table is associated with subnet A and includes a route whose next hop is a VPN connection.
+However, when the traffic reaches the VPN gateway, the source IP is not in subnet A or any other subnets that are associated with the routing table.
+Therefore, the VPN gateway drops the traffic.